The How-To of Storytelling

 Be passionate about your material––don’t do what you think people want to hear.

-Don’t shy away from intense material––we’d rather see swinging for the fences than trite and boring.
+Don’t shy away from intense material––we’d rather see you swinging for the fences than trite and boring.

 If you tend to go long, ask yourself what the story is about (to you) and cut anything that doesn’t support that.